 When to Use MongoDB?

-MongoDB is an ideal database to:
+MongoDB is an ideal database for the following:

 When to Use MySQL?